 Applicants for admission to the freshman class should submit their application materials as early as possible in their senior year of high school.
 All students are required to submit the ApplyTexas Application for admission and a nonrefundable $40.00 processing fee.
 Transcripts submitted should include all semesters of high school credits as soon as grades are available.
 Applicants are requested to furnish final transcripts immediately following graduation from high school.
 All students are required to have Texas Success Initiative Assessment (TSIA) scores on file prior to registration.

-Eligibility for admission is determined by evaluation of the completed application and supporting documents.
+Eligibility for admission is determined by evaluation of the completed application and supporting documents, which must be submitted by the published deadlines.
+Admissions deadlines for freshmen, transfers, international students and graduate students can be found on the Office of Admissions website.
 All first time college freshmen must submit the following items to the Office of Undergraduate Admissions:

-A $40 nonrefundable processing fee which is due for each semester an applicant applies.
-An additional $15 late fee will be assessed for applications submitted after the deadline date.
+- A $40 nonrefundable processing fee which is due for each semester an applicant applies.
 A fee waiver may be submitted in lieu of the $40 fee by first time freshmen students only.
 The university accepts ACT, SAT, or NACAC Application fee waivers.
-Faxed, e-mailed or scanned waivers will not be accepted.
+Faxed waivers will not be accepted.

-An official SAT Reasoning Test or ACT score report.
+- An official SAT Reasoning Test or ACT score report.
 Scores may be sent directly from the testing agency or from your high school.
-Faxed, e-mailed or scanned reports will not be accepted.
+Faxed reports will not be accepted.

-For a freshman to complete the application file and finalize the admission process, a final transcript must be sent directly from the applicant’s high school.
+- For a freshman to complete the application file and finalize the admission process, a final transcript must be sent directly from the applicant’s high school.
 It is the responsibility of the student to request the transcript be sent.
 The high school transcript must include the graduation date and rank in class.
-Faxed, emailed or scanned transcripts will not be accepted.
+Faxed transcripts will not be accepted.

 Any applicant who provides false or misleading information for proper determination of admission and residency is subject to any or all of the following penalties: